agilogy/agilogy-blog/_posts/2022-10-14-writing-a-pbt-ibrary-2.md

 What about nullable types like `Int?` or `Float?`.
 We could build a nullable version of each `Arb` we have, but that would be tedious and repetitive.
 What we would like is to be able to convert an `Arb<A>` to an `Arb<A?>` for any given `A` .

 Let's try it!
 We can even adjust the probability we want to get a null value: _We parameterize the type as <A: Any> so that you can't use `orNull` on already nullable types.
-That will avoid confusion, as applying multilpe times `orNull` would exagerate the probability fo null values being generated._{:.marginnote}
+That will avoid confusion, as applying multiple times `orNull` would exagerate the probability of null values being generated._{:.marginnote}

 ```kotlin
 fun <A : Any> Arb<A>.orNull(nullProbability: Double = 0.5): Arb<A?> =